Skip to main content

 daintree --help # Show usage information

-The --status flag exits with code 0 if Daintree is running and 1 if it isn't, which is useful for scripting.
+The --status flag exits with code 0 when Daintree is running and 1 when it isn't, which is handy for scripting.

 Tip

 The daintree command follows the same project-opening rules as File > Open Directory.
-If the target directory isn't a Git repository, Daintree will prompt you to initialize one.
+If the target directory isn't a Git repository, Daintree prompts you to initialize one.